genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 The GENESIS_AUTH_PERMS process runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair – for example, User J has access to Counterparty 1, User J has access to Counterparty 2, User K has access to Counterparty 1, User K has access to Counterparty 4, etc. If there is no appropriate entry in the file, the user won’t have access.

-You must keep the process running as it maintains itself automatically whenever any permissions change.
+You must keep the process running, as it maintains itself automatically whenever any permissions change.
 If a permission is changed this way, then the change is automatically reflected on screen.
-If you have a grid on screen with 4 trades from Counterparty 1 and your permissions to view that counterparty are withdrawn, those 4 trades disappear from your screen immediately.
+If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty are withdrawn, those 4 trades disappear from my screen immediately.

-In many cases you want different people to have access to different functions and different information, based on their roles.
+In many cases, you want different people to have access to different functions and different information, based on their roles.
 In Genesis, users are not permissioned individually for these purposes.
 Instead, permissioning is based on roles.
 You define what information and functions are available to a role, and then you allocate users to these roles.
 We refer to this as dynamic authorisation.
 There is nothing to stop you creating a role that has only one user, of course.

 ### General approach